DateTimeOffset.ParseExact Method (String, String, IFormatProvider, DateTimeStyles)

 input does not contain a valid string representation of a date and time.

-The format parameter is a string that contains either a single standard format specifier or one or more custom format specifiers that define the required pattern of the input parameter.
-For details about valid formatting codes, see Standard Date and Time Format Strings and Custom Date and Time Format Strings.
-If format includes the z, zz, or zzz custom format specifiers to indicate that an offset must be present in input, that offset must include either a negative sign or a positive sign.
+The formats parameter is a string array whose elements contain either a single standard format specifier or one or more custom format specifiers that define the possible pattern of the input parameter.
+When the method is called, input must match one of these patterns.
+For details about valid formatting codes, see Date and Time Format Strings, Standard Date and Time Format Strings, and Custom Date and Time Format Strings.
+If the matched element in formats includes the "z", "zz", or "zzz" custom format specifier to indicate that an offset must be present in input, that offset must include either a negative sign or a positive sign.
 If the sign is missing, the method throws a FormatException.

-If format requires that input contain a date but not a time, the resulting DateTimeOffset object is assigned a time of midnight (0:00:00).
-If format requires that input contain a time but not a date, the resulting DateTimeOffset object is assigned the current date on the local system.
-If format does not require that input contain an offset, the offset of the resulting DateTimeOffset object depends on the value of the styles parameter.
+If the matched element in formats requires that input contain a date but not a time, the resulting DateTimeOffset object is assigned a time of midnight (0:00:00).
+If the matched element in formats requires that input contain a time but not a date, the resulting DateTimeOffset object is assigned the current date on the local system.
+If the matched element in formats does not require that input contain an offset, the offset of the resulting DateTimeOffset object depends on the value of the styles parameter.
 If styles includes AssumeLocal, the offset of the local time zone is assigned to the DateTimeOffset object.
 If styles includes AssumeUniversal, the Coordinated Universal Time (UTC) offset, or +00:00, is assigned to the DateTimeOffset object.
 If neither value is specified, the offset of the local time zone is used.

 The particular date and time symbols and strings used in input are defined by the formatProvider parameter.
-The same is true for the precise format of input, if format is a standard format specifier string.
+The same is true for the precise format of input, if the matching element of formats is a standard format specifier string.
 The formatProvider parameter can be either of the following:

 A DateTimeFormatInfo object that defines the format of date and time data.

-If format does not require that input contain an offset value, the returned DateTimeOffset object is given the offset of the local time zone.
+If the matched element in formats does not require that input contain an offset value, the returned DateTimeOffset object is given the offset of the local time zone.
 This is the default value.

-If format does not require that input contain an offset value, the returned DateTimeOffset object is given the UTC offset (+00:00).
+If the matched element in formats does not require that input contain an offset value, the returned DateTimeOffset object is given the UTC offset (+00:00).

 Allows input to include inner white space not specified by format.
-Extra white space can appear between date and time components and within individual components, and is ignored when parsing the string.
+Extra white space can appear between date and time components and within individual components (except the offset), and is ignored when parsing the string.

-Allows input to include leading spaces not specified by format.
+Allows input to include leading spaces not specified by formats.
 These are ignored when parsing the string.

-Allows input to include trailing spaces not specified by format.
+Allows input to include trailing spaces not specified by formats.
 These are ignored when parsing the string.

-Allows input to include leading, trailing, and inner spaces not specified by format.
-All extra white-space characters not specified in format are ignored when parsing the string.
+Allows input to include leading, trailing, and inner spaces not specified by formats.
+All extra white-space characters not specified in the matched element in formats are ignored when parsing the string.

 Indicates that additional white space is not permitted in input.
-White space must appear exactly as specified in format.
+White space must appear exactly as specified in a particular element of formats for a match to occur.
 This is the default behavior.

 Has no effect because the DateTimeOffset structure does not include a Kind property.